 Dates and Locations

-Copenhagen Christmas Market dates: 18th November to 31st December 2022.
+Copenhagen Christmas Market dates: Likely dates: 17th November to 31st December 2023.

 Location: There are many Christmas markets in Copenhagen including at Højbro Square, Tivoli Gardens and Nyhavn Christmas market on the waterfront.

-Reason to visit: The beautiful white Christmas setting and unique Danish Christmas themes.
+Reason to visit: The beautiful white Christmas setting, unique Danish Christmas themes and the historic Tivoli Gardens.

-Specialties: Cinnamon infused mulled wine, called gløgg in Danish.
+Specialties: Cinnamon infused mulled wine, called gløgg in Danish and æbleskiver as a sweet treat.

 Travel tip: Cross the bridge to Malmo to add a Swedish Christmas experience to your itinerary.